-In bad relationships and awful work situations it can often feel like we are giving away pieces of ourselves.
+In bad relationships, it can often feel like we are giving away pieces of ourselves.
 It can feel like someone else is calling the shots and has all the control.

-Your worth has absolutely nothing to do with likes, shares or followers on any social media website!
+Your worth has absolutely nothing to do with likes, shares, or followers on any social media website!
 Don’t fall into this trap.
 Too many people get sucked down this rabbit hole.

-People will try to label you (pretty, shy, stupid, smart, popular – just to name a few).
+People will try to label you (pretty, shy, stupid, smart, and popular – just to name a few).
 They will decide that you’re only good at or good for certain things.
 People will make judgments on a part of your life or personality that they think they know.

 But you know better because you know the whole picture.

 You aren’t some one-dimensional trick pony.
-You’re a multifaceted diamond that yes comes with flaws, rough edges and its own type of exquisite beauty.
+You’re a multifaceted diamond that yes comes with flaws, rough edges, and its own type of exquisite beauty.

 Occasionally we have to hold strong against people (sometimes whom we love) who don’t believe in us.
 It’s hard and it takes an enormous amount of courage and determination – but you can do it.

+You are in charge.
+Don’t let anyone else define your worth.
 Believe in your worth.
 Be your own super-charged cheer squad because damn it – you are worth it!

 If you enjoyed this post, please share it with your friends via my shiny new social media buttons below.
 You never know you might need a boost of confidence today!